All I Have to Give

-"All I Have to Give" is a song by American boy band Backstreet Boys, produced and written by Full Force, and released as the third and final single from their second album Backstreet's Back and the sixth and final single from their US debut album.
-The single debuted at number two on the UK Singles Chart and peaked at number five on the US Billboard Hot 100, becoming their third top-10 single in the US, following "Everybody (Backstreet's Back)".
+"All I Have to Give" is a song by American boy band Backstreet Boys, produced and written by Full Force.
+It was released in January 1998 by Jive Records as the third and final single from the band's second album, Backstreet's Back (1997), and the sixth and final single from their US debut album.
+The song debuted and peaked at number two on the UK Singles Chart as well as peaking at number five on the US Billboard Hot 100, becoming their third top-10 single in the US, following "Everybody (Backstreet's Back)".
+Nigel Dick directed the accompanying music video for the song.

 Background

 Alongside working with Max Martin for their second album, Backstreet's Back, the Backstreet Boys began collaborating with Full Force in late 1996 as a way to differentiate themselves from the pop and R&B genre.
-In a 2017 interview with Billboard, Howie Dorough discussed how the song was particularly significant to him:My sound wasn’t exactly the lead-person sound for the group with these songs.
+In a 2017 interview with Billboard, Howie Dorough discussed how the song was particularly significant to him:My sound wasn't exactly the lead-person sound for the group with these songs.
 "All I Have To Give" was me finally getting a chance to step to the plate and show the world who I am as a singer.
-I’ll always be thankful for producers from the group Full Force for saying, "Dude, why don’t you sing more on the leads?"
+I'll always be thankful for producers from the group Full Force for saying, "Dude, why don't you sing more on the leads?"

 Critical reception

 Chuck Taylor of Billboard noted that "All I Have to Give" contained "plush harmonies, a melody that seems altogether natural and familiar on the first listen, and clever production props", describing it as a "no-brainer ballad" that would treat the Backstreet Boys more seriously as men.
-Daily Record described the song as a "classic slice of teen-pop", stating that the Backstreet Boys were "eclipsing Boyzone".
-People described "All I Have to Give" as a "peppy" ballad, stating that while the song contained "a tinge of melancholy in the group's harmonies, one can't help smiling".
-Bob Waliszewski of Plugged In stated that the song expresses a "willingness to do whatever it takes to forge a strong relationship".
+Scottish Daily Record described the song as a "classic slice of teen-pop", stating that the Backstreet Boys were "eclipsing Boyzone".
+Music Week gave it three out of five, stating that the boy band "who currently cannot put a foot wrong are set for a third big hit" with the "radio-friendly Full Force-penned ballad which features all five members sharing lead vocals."
+People magazine described "All I Have to Give" as a "peppy" ballad, stating that while the song contained "a tinge of melancholy in the group's harmonies, one can't help smiling".
+Bob Waliszewski of Plugged In found that the song expresses a "willingness to do whatever it takes to forge a strong relationship".

 Commercial performance

-"All I Have to Give" charted in the top ten in several countries, including a debut at number 2 on the UK Singles Chart, number 3 in Canada, number 4 in Australia, and number 8 in Germany during 1998.
-It also reached number one in Spain and on the UK Indie Chart.

-In the US, the song reached number 5 on the Billboard Hot 100 on February 6, 1999.
+"All I Have to Give" charted in the top ten in several countries, including a debut at number 2 on the UK Singles Chart, number three in Canada, number four in Australia, and number eight in Germany in 1998.
+It reached number one in Spain and on the UK Indie Chart.
+In the US, the song reached number five on the Billboard Hot 100 on February 6, 1999.
 It has since been certified Platinum in the US and Australia, Gold in New Zealand and Sweden, and Silver in the UK.